Guides

 1

-Every pound a player wins in a PDC ranking event goes directly onto their Order of Merit total.
-There are no complicated points formulas — if you win £500,000 in prize money, that's exactly what shows on your ranking.
+Every pound you win in a PDC ranking event goes straight onto your Order of Merit total.
+No conversion, no multipliers.
+Win £500,000?
+That's exactly what appears on your ranking.
+What you see is what they earned.

 2